MrPingviin/TodoApp_VueJS/README.md

 ## Manual / Localhost install

 `GIT CLONE https://github.com/MrPingviin/TodoApp_VueJS.git`
-Open the terminal, paste this code and run it.
+Open the terminal and a folder, paste this code and run it.

 `cd TodoApp_VueJS`
 Open the project's folder.